Skip to main content

 In the world of business, company certificates are often mandatory for conducting transactions between two companies.
 However, the process of provisioning, maintaining, and validating these certificates can be a major challenge.
 For example, if a company has 100 customers, they may need to provide their company certificates in 100 different ways and maintain them at 100 different points.

 To address this issue, a use case has been developed that provides a standardized but generic data model for company certificates.
-This allows companies to provide and exchange certificates on a defined standard within the scope of the Catena-X dataspace.
-The second part of this use case focuses on the technological aspect of providing and validating certificates via an interface.
+This allows companies to provide and exchange certificates on a defined standard within the scope of the Catena-X data space.

 FOR WHOM IS THE STANDARD DESIGNED